drocheam/optrace/docs/source/usage/geometry.rst

    Schematic figure of a setup with a ray source, three different lenses and three different ambient media

-..
-TODO update

-**absorb_missing**
+**Absorbing Rays**

-The :python:`absorb_missing` parameter, which is set to :python:`True` by default, ensures that light which does not hit a lens is absorbed.
-In principle, this is the typical and desired case.
-However, there are geometries where :python:`absorb_missing=False` could be useful.
+``optrace`` ensures that light which does not hit both surfaces of a lens gets absorbed.

-A special case is when a ray does not hit a lens where a transition from surrounding media takes place (:python:`n2` differ).
-Here the rays are absorbed in any case, because the boundary surface is defined only at the lens itself.

-**no_pol**
+This also includes rays that don't hit any side at all.

+Generally, these rays are seen as error cases.
+A ray only hitting one surfaces must enter/leave through the lens side cylinder, that is not handled in our sequential simulation.
+Rays not hitting the lens at all are typically undesired.
+In real optical systems they would be absorbed by the housing of the system.

+**Parameter** ``no_pol``

 The raytracer provides the functionality to trace polarization directions.
 Thus, not only the polarization vector for the ray and ray segment can be calculated, but also the exact transmission at each surface transition.
 Unfortunately, the calculation is comparatively computationally intensive.